KittyGiraudel/site/_posts/2014-03-17-git-tips-and-tricks-part-2.md

 *Hooking* is a common programming pattern to allow user to improve the behavior of a software by allowing custom piece of code to run at a specific moment.

 With Git, you can create a client-side hook running before user writes his commit message.
-This hook can retrieve some informations to pre-fill the commit message.
-Let's create a hook which pre-fill the commit message with the local branch name.
+A hook can retrieve some informations to pre-fill the commit message.
+Let's create one in order to fill the commit message with the local branch name, shall we?

 <pre class="language-bash"><code>$ cat .git/hooks/prepare-commit-msg
 #/bin/bash